bryanbraun/bryanbraun.github.io/_posts/2011-06-06-the-new-york-times-and-the-sticky-platform.md

 I've recently started reading the <a href="http://en.wikipedia.org/wiki/The_New_York_Times" target="_blank" rel="noopener noreferrer" title="The New York Times - Wikipedia">New York Times</a>.
 It turns out that there is a place at BYU where I can pick up a copy each day for free!

 <p style="padding-left: 30px;">
   Tangent: I know about this because Justin used to pick one up every morning.
 He'd read a few things, but for the most part he'd just carry it around wherever he went.
-He told me that it made him look smart and sophisticated, to impress the ladies, of course.
-You laugh, but I've seen him pull it off.
+He told me that it made him look smart and sophisticated, to "impress the ladies."
+Of course.
 </p>

 Anyways, after reading it for a few days, I came to a conclusion: The New York Times is boring.